Weak French, Dutch housing markets hit Wienerberger

 VIENNA Wienerberger (WBSV.VI), the world's biggest brickmaker, reported flat second-quarter sales and operating profit, as declines in French and Dutch homebuilding proved steeper than expected.

-Revenues were 765 million euros (0.61 billion pounds), below the lowest estimate in a Reuters poll of analysts whose forecasts averaged 788 million euros, while operating profit was 54 million euros, also below the consensus range.
+Revenues were 765 million euros ($1.02 billion), below the lowest estimate in a Reuters poll of analysts whose forecasts averaged 788 million euros, while operating profit was 54 million euros, also below the consensus range.

 Second-quarter EBITDA rose 3 percent to 107 million euros, Wienerberger said on Tuesday, while net profit rose 52 percent to 29 million euros, helped by cost cuts planned to total 17 million euros this year.